 - March of Dimes Canada is vulnerable to changes in the political, economic and social environments which affect funding through purchased services or donor support.

 - A number of key services are dependent on discretionary dollars raised through fund development, business operations and proprietary services.
 These programs are at risk when budget targets are not achieved.

 - Strategic goals, such as building the brand and expanding services across Canada, require an investment of funds and community building with little guarantee of immediate return on the investment.

-The Human Resources Department is dedicated to the responsibility of managing our most valuable resource – our dedicated, hard-working talented employees.
+The Human Resources Department is committed to the responsibility of managing our most valuable resource – our dedicated, hard-working and talented employees.
 Their broad range of contributions has created a unique culture from which our success has grown.
-This department handles recruitment, employee development and training, labour and employee relations, performance management, payroll and benefits management.
+This department handles recruitment, employee development and training, labour and employee relations, performance management, payroll and benefits.

-Periodically, MODC commissions a Quality of Work Life Study.
-This study has been contracted to Metrics@Work, a firm that specializes in this field and provides external comparators, normed scales and data, and confidentiality to our employees to ensure a true picture of working life at MODC.
+Periodically, MODC commissions a Quality of Work Life Study from a firm that specializes in this field and provides external comparators, normed scales and data, and confidentiality to our employees to ensure a true picture of working life at MODC.
 This survey assesses employee engagement and engagement drivers related to the job, the local work environment and the organization as a whole.

 PERFORMANCE MANAGEMENT AND COMPENSATION